MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/business-intelligence-reporting-analytics-overview.md

   - AI-contribution
 ---

-# Use data to make smart decisions with Dynamics 365
+# Make informed, data-based decisions with business intelligence, reporting, and analytics

 In this section, we explain how to use data to make smart decisions with Dynamics 365.
 We explore the evolution of business intelligence solutions, how to build a modern data estate, and how to use reporting and analytics strategies to get deeper insights from your data.